dotenvx/dotenvx.github.io/blog/_posts/2024-06-23-dotenvx-next-generation-config-management.md

 A `DOTENV_PUBLIC_KEY` (encryption key) and a `DOTENV_PRIVATE_KEY` (decryption key) are generated using the same public-key cryptography as [Bitcoin](https://en.bitcoin.it/wiki/Secp256k1).

 Now, even if you leak your .env file, it's ok.
 An attacker needs the `DOTENV_PRIVATE_KEY` to make sense of things.
-This effectively solves the problem of *leaking your .env file*.
+This effectively solves the problem of *leaking your .env file* ✅.

 **Bonus:** This approach additionally makes it possible for contributors to add config while simultaneously being unable to decrypt config.
 I anticipate this will be useful for open source projects where you want to allow for contribution of secrets without decryption of prior secrets.